Hudson Kennaugh: Britain and beyond

-In 2014 Kennaugh switched to BMW machinery recorded one victory, multiple podiums and came 4th in the championship with Linxcel BMW race team.
+In 2014, Kennaugh switched to BMW machinery recorded one victory, multiple podiums and came fourth in the championship with Linxcel BMW race team.

 2015 was the birth of the Trik Moto BMW race team.
 Kennaugh recorded mulple victories and podiums and competed at the Isle of Man TT races where a crash in the lightweight race at Bradden Bridge saw Kennaugh receive a broken back which hindered his Superstock challenge ending the year in third place.

-2016 sees the continuation of the Trik Moto BMW team partnered by Bahnstormer BMW and Spoortech with high expectations.
+2016 saw the continuation of the Trik Moto BMW team partnered by Bahnstormer BMW and Spoortech with high expectations.